 Another typical indication that you need a good dentist is receding gums.
 Several common problems may affect the soft tissue of your gums.
-Some illnesses, irregular brushing habits, and bad techniques, or several other reasons may cause receding gums.
+Some illnesses, irregular brushing habits, poor technique, and several other reasons may cause damaged gums.

-Health issues like diabetes and lifestyle habits like smoking aggravate gun damage.
+Health issues and lifestyle habits like smoking increase gun damage.
 The Des Moines Dental Group has also treated such cases after DIY teeth whitening or using non-medical oral products.

 However, there’s a very simple lesson to learn here.
 Don’t let it get to the stage of needing help from emergency dentists.

 Simply adding proper dental care to your daily routine should prevent most of these issues.

 2: Does proper dental care mean visiting the dentist often?

 Not really.
 You see, how often you should visit a dentist usually differs from person to person.
 Some people may need to visit their dentist every month.
 These patients usually have some form of serious tooth problem or orthodontic issues.
 The dental care you need depends on several personal factors.

 However, top clinics like the Des Moines Dental group suggest at least 3 visits a year.
 Even people with perfectly healthy teeth should visit their dentist regularly.
 After all, many Americans have an annual dental care budget to justify.
 A general visit for cleaning and whitening teeth would be a good way to utilize your healthcare cover!